openstack-infra/zuul/doc/source/admin/monitoring.rst

 Metrics
 ~~~~~~~

-The metrics are emitted by the Zuul scheduler (`zuul/scheduler.py`):
+The metrics are emitted by the Zuul :ref:`scheduler`:

-**gerrit.event.<type> (counters)**
+.. stat:: gerrit.event.<type>
+   :type: counter

    Gerrit emits different kind of message over its `stream-events`
    interface.
 Zuul will report counters for each type of event it
    receives from Gerrit.

-  Some of the events emitted are:

-    * patchset-created
-    * draft-published
-    * change-abandonned
-    * change-restored
-    * change-merged
-    * merge-failed
-    * comment-added
-    * ref-updated
-    * reviewer-added

-  Refer to your Gerrit installation documentation for an exhaustive list of
+   Refer to your Gerrit installation documentation for a complete
-  Gerrit event types.
+   list of Gerrit event types.

-**zuul.pipeline.**
+.. stat:: zuul.pipeline

    Holds metrics specific to jobs.
-The hierarchy is:
+This hierarchy includes:

-    #. **<pipeline name>** as defined in your `layout.yaml` file (ex: `gate`,
-                         `test`, `publish`).
-It contains:
+   .. stat:: <pipeline name>

+      A set of metrics for each pipeline named as defined in the Zuul
+      config.

+      .. stat:: all_jobs
+         :type: counter

-      #. **all_jobs** counter of jobs triggered by the pipeline.
+         Number of jobs triggered by the pipeline.

+      .. stat:: current_changes
+         :type: gauge

+         The number of items currently being processed by this
+         pipeline.

+      .. stat:: job

+         Subtree detailing per jobs statistics:

+         .. stat:: <jobname>

+            The triggered job name.

+            .. stat:: <result>
+               :type: counter, timer

+               A counter for each type of result (e.g., ``SUCCESS`` or
+               ``FAILURE``, ``ERROR``, etc.) for the job.
+If the
+               result is ``SUCCESS`` or ``FAILURE``, Zuul will
+               additionally report the duration of the build as a
+               timer.

+      .. stat:: resident_time
+         :type: timer

+         A timer metric reporting how long each item has been in the
+         pipeline.

+      .. stat:: total_changes
+         :type: counter

+         The number of change processed by the pipeline since Zuul
+         started.

+      .. stat:: wait_time
+         :type: timer

+         How long each item spent in the pipeline before its first job
+         started.

+      .. stat:: <project>

+         This hierarchy holds more specific metrics for each project
+         participating in the pipeline.
+If the project name contains
+         a ``/`` character, it will be replaced with a ``.``.

+         .. stat:: current_changes
+            :type: gauge

-      #. **current_changes** A gauge for the number of Gerrit changes being
+            The number of items of this project currently being
             processed by this pipeline.
-      #. **job** subtree detailing per jobs statistics:

-        #. **<jobname>** The triggered job name.
-        #. **<build result>** Result as defined in your triggering system.
-For
-                 Jenkins that would be SUCCESS, FAILURE, UNSTABLE, LOST.
-The
-                 metrics holds both an increasing counter and a timing
-                 reporting the duration of the build.
-Whenever the result is a
-                 SUCCESS or FAILURE, Zuul will additionally report the duration
-                 of the build as a timing event.

-      #. **resident_time** timing representing how long the Change has been
-               known by Zuul (which includes build time and Zuul overhead).
+         .. stat:: resident_time
+            :type: timer

+            A timer metric reporting how long each item for this
+            project has been in the pipeline.

+         .. stat:: total_changes
+            :type: counter

-      #. **total_changes** counter of the number of change proceeding since
+            The number of change for this project processed by the
-               Zuul started.
+            pipeline since Zuul started.
-      #. **wait_time** counter and timer of the wait time, with the difference
-               of the job start time and the execute time, in milliseconds.

-  Additionally, the `zuul.pipeline.<pipeline name>` hierarchy contains
-  `current_changes` (gauge), `resident_time` (timing) and `total_changes`
-  (counter) metrics for each projects.
-The slash separator used in Gerrit name
-  being replaced by dots.

 As an example, given a job named `myjob` triggered by the `gate` pipeline
 which took 40 seconds to build, the Zuul scheduler will emit the following
 statsd events:

-    * `zuul.pipeline.gate.job.myjob.SUCCESS` +1
+  * ``zuul.pipeline.gate.job.myjob.SUCCESS`` +1
-    * `zuul.pipeline.gate.job.myjob`  40 seconds
+  * ``zuul.pipeline.gate.job.myjob``  40 seconds
-    * `zuul.pipeline.gate.all_jobs` +1
+  * ``zuul.pipeline.gate.all_jobs`` +1